dicksont/text-change-digest/README.md

 Returns true if this digest equals **otherDigest**.

 ## .update(newText, [fxChange])
 Updates this digest using **newText**.
 If a change is detected anytime in the process, then **fxChange** is called immediately.
-When **fxChange** is called, the digest will be in an indetermine state.
+When **fxChange** is called, the digest will be in an indeterminate state.
 We advise against using any reflection during this span.

 # License